datanav/docs/terms.rst

    Customer uses standard-level SLA or higher.

-SESAM and the Customer have entered into a Data Processing Agreement which is attached hereto in Appendix 3.
+SESAM and the Customer have entered into a Data Processing Agreement which is attached hereto in *Data processing agreement*.
 The Data Processing Agreement further states the Parties' obligations and rights as Controller and Processor, regarding the Processor's processing of Personal Data on behalf of the Controller.

-SESAM as the Processor, shall only process data in accordance with the Data Processing Agreement included as Appendix 3 to this Agreement.
+SESAM as the Processor, shall only process data in accordance with the *Data processing agreement* included as to this Agreement.

 6. Fees and Payment Terms
 =========================

-For Services included in this Agreement, the Customer may have payed a Subscription Fee to SESAM as set out in Appendix 2.
+For Services included in this Agreement, the Customer may have payed a Subscription Fee to SESAM as set out in *Subscription Fee, payment terms*.

-Dynamic price model: The price model set out in Appendix 2 is a dynamic (running) price model that is renewed automatically until terminated by one of the parties as set out in section 11.
+Dynamic price model: The price model set out in *Subscription Fee, payment terms* is a dynamic (running) price model that is renewed automatically until terminated by one of the parties as set out in section 11.

-Fixed price model: A fixed price model entails that Sesam gives a 50% discount of a set amount of data (GB), based on the dynamic price set out in Appendix 2, and provided that the Customer in the Agreement agrees to the fixed price model for a renewable term of 12 months.
+Fixed price model: A fixed price model entails that Sesam gives a 50% discount of a set amount of data (GB), based on the dynamic price set out in *Subscription Fee, payment terms*, and provided that the Customer in the Agreement agrees to the fixed price model for a renewable term of 12 months.

 If the Parties agrees upon fixed price, the Agreement will be for a term